Erwan2072/holbertonschool-network/README.md

 - The second line of all your Bash scripts should be a comment explaining what the script is doing.

 ---

-This README provides an overview of your project, with collapsible sections for each task that can be expanded as needed.